Turns out that for all my fuzz about emo bloggers, I quite like it. So, I decided to upgrade!

 Seriously, shut up about your leet x9 battle groups.
 You play a twink because you failed at 70 and everybody knows it.
 Have fun playing against people with 1/3 your HP/dmg/crit or w/e you stack.

-Failures, quit plaguing our Battle Group forum
+Failures, quit plaguing our Battle Group forum."

 Noxousx on Vindication Battlegroup Forum